 WHEREAS, it is estimated that the Pompano Beach Energy Center will have an assessed value of approximately $167 million and generate approximately $850,000.00 per year in ad valorem tax revenue for the City; and

+WHEREAS, PBEC desires to construct the Facility if it receives all requisite local, city, county, state, federal and other approvals for development and construction thereof; and

 WHEREAS, the parties hereto desire to enter into this Agreement to implement said condition 12 of the Site Plan Approval.

 NOW, THEREFORE, in consideration of ten dollars ($10.00) and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, and the mutual agreements contained herein, PBEC and City do hereby agree as follows:

-1. Recitals.
-The recitals above are true and correct and are incorporated herein by this reference.

-2. Implementation of Site Plan Approval Condition.
+1. Implementation of Site Plan Approval Condition.
 Pursuant to Condition 12 of Development Order PRA No. 0006891, PBEC agrees as follows:

 a.
 Payments in Lieu of Taxes.
-PBEC shall pay all City ad valorem taxes on the Real Property Assets and the Tangible Personal Property as required under law.
+Subsequent to the date on which PBEC commences construction of the Facility, the Parties acknowledge that PBEC will be required under state statute to pay certain annual ad valorem taxes, including ad valorem taxes that will be allocable to the City based on the valuation of PBEC’s Real Property Assets and Tangible Personal Property.
 In the event the Real Property Assets and/or the Tangible Personal Property are in the future deemed exempt from City ad valorem taxation and the Broward County Property Appraiser removes the Real Property Assets and/or the Tangible Personal Property from the tax roll, PBEC agrees to make annual payments to City in lieu of the ad valorem taxes in an amount equal to the amount that the City would have otherwise received had PBEC not become tax exempt (the “Payments in Lieu of Taxes”), which amount shall include adjustments for assessed value, depreciation, millage rates and similar adjustments that would have otherwise been applicable had PBEC not become tax exempt.
 In no event shall Payments in Lieu of Taxes include, apply to, or be required to be made for Real Property Assets and/or Tangible Personal Property exempt under Florida Statutes in existence as of the Effective Date or any date prior to commencement of operations of the proposed Facility, as such statutes may be amended from time to time.
 The date by which said Payments in Lieu of Taxes are required to be made each year shall be the same as established for ad valorem taxes, pursuant to Chapter 197, Florida Statutes and the Payments in Lieu of Taxes shall be subject to the discount provisions applicable to ad valorem taxes as established by Chapter 197, Florida Statutes.

 b.
 Public Service Taxes.
 PBEC agrees to pay those public service taxes as set forth in Section 36.004 of the City Code of Ordinances, as this provision may be amended from time to time, with the exception of the tax on natural gas and fuel oil which City and PBEC agree the Facility is exempt from pursuant to §166.251(4.), Florida Statutes.
 Notwithstanding the foregoing, PBEC agrees to pay the City $650,000.00 per year.
-This payment shall increase annually at a rate of $__________; provided, however, that in no event shall such payment exceed $__________.
 The funds due the City pursuant to this paragraph shall be calculated and paid once a year commencing on the first anniversary date of the issuance of the final certificate of occupancy or certificate of completion for the Facility.